St. Pauls, North Carolina: History

 The town of St. Pauls was built up around St. Pauls Presbyterian Church, which was built on land donated in 1799 by William Davis.
-St. Pauls grew slowly from a town of just the church, Davis' home, a post office and a livery stable.
+St. Pauls grew slowly from a town of just the church, Davis' home, a post office, and a livery stable.
 The livery was built at the 16-mile post on the Fayetteville to Lumberton stage coach road.
 Growth began in earnest following the construction of the Robeson Institute, a co-educational school that served the children of northern Robeson County.

 The construction of the Virginia and Carolina Southern Railway through St. Pauls helped establish the community as a leading producer of textiles.
 Three cotton mills were constructed in the early part of the 20th century.
 The mills experienced periods of success and failure before coming under the control of the Burlington Mills Corporation in 1943.
 The mills provided significant tax revenue to the town, at one point enabling it to supply free water, sewer, and trash services to residents.
 Nearly all the mills closed in the 1990s as the textile industry moved from the American South to Latin America and Southeast Asia.
 The closure of two yarn plants in 2001 led to the loss of over 500 jobs.
 In the 2000s the job market in the town stagnated, experiencing only minimal growth from the commercial sector developed near Interstate 95.
 In the 2010s the town secured multiple large corporate investments and relocations.

+In 1969 St. Pauls' schools integrated.
+The former high school for African Americans became an elementary school.

+Sights

 The Gilmore-Patterson Farm and Kenneth McKinnon House are listed on the National Register of Historic Places.